-- Define user rights (see User rights management on page 14) - Enforce awareness training of personnel (see Data protection training on page 15) - Contact the Data Protection Officer (DPO) if GDPR non-compliance is suspected, for example, in the case of data breach of video materials (see Appendix: GDPR compliance on page 24) - Apply and maintain a high general security level by following the Hardening Guide (see the Milestone Hardening Guide)
+- Define user rights (see User rights management on page 15) - Enforce awareness training of personnel (see Data protection training on page 16) - Contact the Data Protection Officer (DPO) if GDPR non-compliance is suspected, for example, in the case of data breach of video materials (see Appendix: GDPR compliance on page 24) - Apply and maintain a high general security level.
+For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide.